 When you perform a right-click on the program, you see several options, including “Pin to taskbar.”
 If that application is already pinned to the taskbar, you will see the “Unpin from taskbar” option instead.
-Windows users Pin programs to their taskbar so that they can open their favorite program easily from the taskbar next time.
-Because by default taskbar always remains visible.
+Windows users Pin programs to their taskbar, so they can open their favorite program easily from the taskbar next time.
+Because, by default taskbar always remains visible.
 Similarly, when an app is no more required on the taskbar, users can unpin them.

 There are at least two methods through which you can show or hide “Pin to taskbar” and “Unpin from taskbar” from Context Menu in Windows 11 or 10.
 These are the following:-